Clough Oughter Castle

 In 1233, the O'Reilly clan took possession of the area and completed the castle.
 They retained it for centuries in the midst of their ongoing conflicts with the O'Rourkes and with members of their own clan.
 It was there that Philip O'Reilly was imprisoned in the 1360s.

-Lough Oughter is regarded as the best inland example of a flooded drumlin landscape in Ireland and has a rich and varied wildlife.
-The number of whooper swans which winter in the area represents about 3% of the total European population while the lake also houses the largest concentration of breeding Great Crested Grebes in the Republic of Ireland.
+Lough Oughter is regarded as the best inland example of a flooded drumlin landscape in Ireland and has rich and varied wildlife.
+The number of whooper swans which winter in the area represents about 3% of the total European population, while the lake also houses the largest concentration of breeding great crested grebes in the Republic of Ireland.

-Lough Oughter is a popular angling lakea and is also popular with canoists and boating enthusiasts.
-The Lough Oughter complex along with Killykeen Forest Park are designated Natura 2000 habitats, Special Areas for Conservation (SAC) and Special Protection Areas (SPA) under EU legislation.
+Lough Oughter is a popular angling lake and is also popular with canoeists and boating enthusiasts.
+The Lough Oughter complex, along with Killykeen Forest Park, is a designated Natura 2000 habitat, Special Area for Conservation (SAC), and Special Protection Area (SPA) under EU legislation.

-Canoes and kayaks are available for hire from Cavan Canoe Centre, who also offer guided boat trips around the lake and out to the castle.
+Canoes and kayaks are available for hire from Cavan Canoe Centre, which also offers guided boat trips around the lake and out to the castle.